Sharp Thresholds in Random Simple Temporal Graphs: Preliminaries

 \subsection{Temporal graphs}

 A \emph{temporal graph} $\G$ is a pair $(G, \lambda)$, where $G=(V,E)$ is a simple undirected graph and $\lambda$ is a function that assigns to every edge $e$ of $G$ a finite set of elements from some totally ordered set $\mathbb{T}$.
-The graph $G$ is called the \emph{underlying graph} of $\G$ and the elements of $\lambda(e)$ are called \emph{time labels of $e$}.
-The temporal graph $\G$ is \emph{simple} if every edge of $G$ is assigned exactly one time label, i.e., $|\lambda(e)| = 1$ for every $e \in E$.
-We will mostly focus on simple temporal graphs.
-With a slight abuse of notation we write $\lambda(e)$ to denote the unique time label of an edge $e \in E$.
+The graph $G$ is called the \emph{underlying graph} of $\G$, the elements of $\lambda(e)$ are called \emph{time labels of $e$}, and the pairs $(e, t)$, where $t \in \lambda(e)$ are called \emph{time-edges}.
+The temporal graph $\G$ is \emph{simple} if every edge of $G$ is assigned exactly one time label, \ie $|\lambda(e)| = 1$ for every $e \in E$.
+We will mostly focus on simple temporal graphs, in which case with a slight abuse of notation we write $\lambda(e)$ to denote the unique time label of an edge $e \in E$ and refer to the time-edge $(e, \lambda(e))$ simply as edge $e$.